iDebugAll/nextbox-ui-plugin/README.md

 (venv) $ pip3 install .
 ```

-To ensure NetBox Onboarding plugin is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the NetBox root directory (alongside `requirements.txt`) and list the `nextbox-ui-plugin` package:
+To ensure NextBox UI plugin is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the NetBox root directory (alongside `requirements.txt`) and list the `nextbox-ui-plugin` package:

 ```no-highlight
 # echo nextbox-ui-plugin >> local_requirements.txt